rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 ### Cross-query Execution Interaction
 {:#vulnerability-cross-query-interaction}

-Query engines of all forms typically make use of **caching techniques** to improve performance of query execution.
+Query engines of all forms typically make use of caching techniques to improve performance of query execution.
 LTQP query engines can leverage caching techniques for document retrieval.
 Within a single query execution, or across multiple query executions, the documents may be reused, which could reduce the overall number of HTTP requests.
-Such forms of caching can lead to vulnerabilities based on **information leaking across different query executions**.
+Such forms of caching can lead to vulnerabilities based on information leaking across different query executions.
 We therefore make the assumption of caching-enabled LTQP engines in this vulnerability.

 **Exploit: timing attack to determine prior knowledge**